maelle/simplymaelle/content/post/2020-11-06-single-source-publishing-r.md

 ### Further work

 If I decided to take this further, that is!
+All the work would be aimed at making the PDF version better

+* Improve the Hugo layout to add different table of contents.
 * Actually work on the CSS print sheet for the PDF version.
 * Make Katex, Mermaid etc. work for the PDF version.

+### Related work

+The work presented by [Julie Blanc](https://julie-blanc.fr/blog/2020-11-05_chiragan/) is a similar pipeline, where content lives in Markdown files rendered to two HTML versions by Jekyll, another static website generator.
+One HTML version is a website, the other one is a printable version thanks to Paged.js (the PDF is not pre-generated but you can get it from any modern browser).
+The big differences with my experiment are:

+* Julie Blanc's work is not an experiment, it's deployed to production!
+* Both versions of the book are absolutely stunning, there was actual CSS work involved.

+## Conclusion

+So, as an R user writing content in R Markdown, you have different possibilities for respecting the principles of single-source publishing.
+I would still recommend using bookdown for now as it is the only stable and widely used solution, but I found it fun to explore other workflows.
+Both the DIY ways I presented use pagedjs-cli to generate a PDF out of HTML, and I strongly recommend following the work done by the [lovely Paged.js folks](https://www.pagedjs.org/) in the world of paged media, and to learn more about CSS for print.
+If you want to produce only paged content out of your R Markdown file, check out the [pagedown package](https://pagedown.rbind.io/) and its fantastic output formats.

+If you want to go another way and experiment with homemade pipelines, have fun customizing things. :wink:
+Now, of course, the possibility of customization might actually be a curse when you are trying to write something.
+But this was not a blog post about productivity. :grin:`